 Gout may be suspected based on symptoms and medical history.
 Because there are several joint disorders with similar symptoms, other tests may be done to rule them out.

-A standard test for gout is arthrocentesis .
+.
 A needle is inserted into a joint or tophus and a fluid sample is removed.
-The fluid is evaluated under a microscope to look for uric acid crystals.
-Uric acid crystals are present in nearly all cases of gout.
+The fluid is evaluated under a microscope to look for urate crystals.
+Gout can be diagnosed if urate crystals are present.
+This happens in nearly all cases of gout.

 Imaging tests evaluate the joint and surrounding structures.
 These may include:

 Gout.
 American College of Rheumatology website.
 Available at: